Read first: Introduction to Data Flow Programming.

-Complex types of data used in Adaptive Vision Studio are built with one of the following constructs:
+Complex types of data used in Aurora Vision Studio are built with one of the following constructs:

 Composite data consisting of a fixed number of named fields.
 For example, the Point2D type is a structure composed of two real-valued fields: X and Y.

 More information about using structures can be found: here.